xenandreash/sp-enduser/README.md

-Halon SP (e-mail security) end-user web application.
-Please read more on http://wiki.halon.se/End-user
+End-user web application for Halon's email gateway.
+Please read more on http://wiki.halon.se/End-user and http://halon.io